|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 1. Head to Head winner

-2. A one game playoff would be the last option.
-This would only occur if three teams are tied and the third place team would not qualify.
+4. A one game playoff would be the last option.
+This would only occur if three teams are tied and the third place team would not qualify as a 'wildcard' entry.

 2020: Forks, Lower Macungie, Hokey, Easton, Nazareth, Emmaus, Raiders